PRISBteam/Plastic-Slip-Simulator/README.md

-# PCC Discrete Plasticity
+# 1. Building a polyhedral cell complex (PCC) that reproduces the most common slip planes in FCC and BCC crystals

-The package DCC_Structure contains Python modules to build a discrete cell complex (DCC) based on the slip planes of crystal nanostructures (simple cubic, FCC, BCC; HCP not yet available).
+The package **dccstructure** contains Python modules to build a discrete cell complex (DCC) based on the slip planes of crystal nanostructures (simple cubic, FCC, BCC; HCP not yet available).

 ## Modules